stalniy/casl/docs-src/src/content/pages/guide/install/en.md

 ## CSP environments

-Some environments, such as Google Chrome Apps, enforce Content Security Policy (CSP), which prohibits the use of `new Function()` for evaluating expressions. [sift](https://github.com/crcn/sift.js) is a package which is CASL uses internally depends on this feature to evaluate `$where` operator.
+Some environments, such as Google Chrome Apps, enforce Content Security Policy (CSP), which prohibits the use of `new Function()` for evaluating expressions.

-CASL doesn't imports this operator, so if you use bundlers such as [webpack] or [rollup], they will shake out this operator and it will not appear in the eventual bundle.

-If you use bundler which does not support tree shaking, you have 2 options:

-1. Set `CSP_ENABLED=1` environment variable, this will replace `process.env.CSP_ENABLED` with `1`.
-Eventually uglifier will remove this code as unreachable
-2. Depending of the module system you use, replace `from 'sift'` or `require('sift')` with `from 'sift/sift.csp.min'` or `require('sift/sift.csp.min')` in the eventual bundle (e.g., using shell `sed`)
+CASL doesn't use any of the prohibited functions.

 ## Dev build